 For a business to operate efficiently, seamless communication is a necessity.
 Therefore, having a grasp on the advantages and drawbacks of the different types of telecommunication systems is crucial.

-Let’s explore the difference between a hosted and a non-hosted system and which type of phone system will be most fitting for your office.
+Let’s explore the difference between a hosted and an on-premise system and which type of phone system will be most fitting for your office.

 What is a Hosted Phone System?